Shortcomings of global multilateral agrifood trade and a new food-dependency-based protagonism

 DOI:

-World Trade Organization (WTO), agriculture, high-income food-dependent countries (HIFDC)Resumo
+World Trade Organization (WTO), agriculture, high-income food-dependent countries (HIFDC)Abstract

 In this paper, we explore the relationship between agriculture and trade liberalisation, by discussing the dissident posture of High-income Food-dependent Countries (HIFDC) in the post 2008 food crises scenario.
 Indicating how these changes have led to the emergence of a new food-dependency-based protagonism where security has primacy over trade.